Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

-Coconut oil is an oil which can drastically improve the look, and health, of your hair whether you use it topically or you ingest it.
-Coconut oil is widely known to be the richest source of natural medium chain triglycerides (healthy fatty acids) on the planet.
-These MCTs are a special type of fatty acid that have antibacterial and antimicrobial properties, which are excessively nourishing for your hair and body!
+Coconut oil is an oil that can drastically improve the look, and health, of your hair whether you use it topically or you ingest it.
+Coconut oil is widely known to be the richest source of natural medium-chain triglycerides (healthy fatty acids) on the planet.

 Coconut oil is particularly high in lauric acid, which naturally occurs in human breast milk and supports hormone and cellular health.

 For many people, hair loss can cause severe stress and anxiety.
 Controlling dietary factors, stress levels, and the environment around you can aid in your ability to slow hair loss and increase hair growth.